 In total there were 164 responses to this question, representing a response rate of 98%.
 It is encouraging to see that the majority (65%) of experiences reflected that "people worked together to make things better" encompassing the spirit of the new adult safeguarding policy and procedures.
-Interestingly, 95% of those who felt people worked together to make things better reported that they felt either quite a bit safer or completely safe following the outcome of the safeguarding process (as reflected in Question 6.
+Interestingly, 95% of those who felt people worked together to make things better reported that they felt either quite a bit safer or completely safe following the outcome of the safeguarding process.
 This supports the view that better collaborative working delivers improved outcomes from a user perspective.

 However, it is of concern that 6% of respondents "did not know what the outcome was" and none of these individuals felt completely safe as reflected in question 6.
-It is interesting to note that only one of these experiences relates to criminal justice outcomes; the majority relate to experiences where there has been a change in practice and the harm has ceased.
-In these stories the service user / carer has felt that they did not experience "closure" on the safeguarding concerns due to recommendations from investigations not being implemented.
-Examples given were no communication from agencies to reflect learning and actions taken to improve systems and no actions taken to improve quality of service provision.
+It is interesting to note that only one of these experiences relates to criminal justice outcomes but the majority relate rather to experiences where there has been a change in practice and the harm has ceased but the service user / carer has not felt that they had "closure" on the safeguarding concerns due to recommendations from investigations not being implemented; communication from agencies to reflect learning and actions taken to improve systems; or actions taken to improve quality of service provision.
 This was particularly reflected in the experiences of carers of individuals who had a diagnosis of dementia and had complex comorbidities.

 Of those 24 respondents who felt more could have been done a carer reflected "Unfortunately the findings were inconclusive.
-If the care home had admitted what had happened I would have been much more satisfied."
+If the care home had admitted what had happened i would have been much more satisfied."